Guiguiithub/vector-database/Documents/vector.md

 A vector database is a collection of data stored as vectors, which are mathematical representations of data points in a graph.
 These vectors encode the essential features of the data items in a numerical format, facilitating various computational operations and analyses.

-It is commonly used in various cases like recommendation systems, image and video searching and machine learning.
+It is commonly used in various cases like recommendation systems, image/video searching and machine learning.

 ![vectorDatabase](Images/VectorDatabase.png)